Development plans set out the long term vision for where development should and shouldn't happen in the places they cover.

 Development plans can consist of up to three parts:

-a Strategic Development Plan (SDP) is required for the four largest city regions – Aberdeen, Dundee, Edinburgh and Glasgow.
-These deal with region-wide issues that cross boundaries of council areas, for example the scale of housing and the transport and water and connections needed.
-SDPs must be submitted to Scottish Ministers within four years of approval of the existing plan.
+- a Strategic Development Plan (SDP) – these cover the four largest city regions – Aberdeen, Dundee, Edinburgh and Glasgow.
+These deal with region-wide issues that cross boundaries of council areas.

-a Local Development Plan (LDP) is required for each council area across Scotland.
-It allocates sites, either for new development, such as housing, or sites to be protected.
-It also includes policies that guide decisions on all planning applications.
-LDPs must be adopted within five years of the previous plan.
-LDPs in SDP areas should be adopted within two years of the approval of the SDP.
+- a Local Development Plan (LDP) – these cover each council area across Scotland.
+They allocate sites, either for new development, such as housing, or sites to be protected.
+They guide decisions on all planning applications.

-Supplementary Guidance can be part of the Development Plan when it has met legal requirements, including carrying out a public consultation.
-It can provide further information or detail on the polices or proposals that are in the development plan.
+- Supplementary Guidance can be part of the Development Plan and can provide further information or detail on the polices or proposals that are in the development plan.

 We encourage public engagement in the planning process.
 More information is available on the community involvement page.